mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 ## Inside the script component

-To show the code editor window for this script component, double click on the middle of the component or select “Edit Source…” from the component menu.
+To show the code editor window for this script component, double click on the middle of the component, or select “Edit Source…” from the component center-icon context menu.

-The Python editor runs IronPython 2.7, the GhPython component can also access the easy to use RhinoScritSyntax.
+The Python editor runs IronPython 2.7, the GhPython component can also access the easy-to-use RhinoScritSyntax.
 For more direct access to Rhino functions, more experienced programmers may choose to use the RhinoCommon, which also can be imported into the GhPython component.
 There is extensive documentation about [RhinoScriptSyntax and Python](http://developer.rhino3d.com/guides/rhinopython/) on the Developer site.
 For more details about RhinoCommon, please refer to the [McNeel RhinoCommon Developer site](http://developer.rhino3d.com/guides/rhinocommon).

 ## Editor Interface